sebbASF/tooling-trusted-releases/atr/policy/third-party-licenses.md

 standard use of the product or for the product to achieve a desirable level of quality.
 The question to ask yourself in this situation is:

-* "Will the majority of users want to use my product without adding the optional components?"
+- "Will the majority of users want to use my product without adding the optional components?"

-## FAQ:
+## FAQ

 ### Does it matter what platform an Apache product is created to work with?  {#platform}